Foundational Challenges in Assuring Alignment and Safety of Large Language Models: Introduction

-LLMs are a general-purpose technology.
-Improvements in LLMs may exert greater pressure to apply LLMs to various domains, such as health and education \citep{labour_market_impact_of_GPT}.
-Crude efforts to use LLMs in such domains, however, may incur harm and should be discouraged strongly.
-In particular, it is important to guard against different ways in which LLMs may be misused within any domain.
-One famous episode of misuse within the health sector is a mental health non-profit \textit{experimenting} LLM-based therapy on its users without their informed consent \citep{xiang2023}.
-Within the education sector, LLMs may be misused in various ways that might impact student learning; e.g.\ as cheating accessory by the students or as (low quality) evaluator of student's work by the instructors \citep{cotton2023chatting}.
-Similar risks of misuse may exist in other domains as well.
 There is a need for research to better understand how LLMs might be misused across different domains.
 Interviews with domain experts and case studies of early deployments across different sectors may help in this regard.
 Domain-specific standards and regulations could be established to prevent these risks from materializing \citep{who2021}.
 One particular sociotechnical challenge is to effectively identify emerging use cases of LLMs, e.g.\ through surveys and/or in partnership with LLM deployers, who could monitor use patterns.
 Several factors make this a non-trivial challenge, even for LLM deployers; for instance, users may disguise queries or user calls may be spread across various LLM deployers in a way that might mask the real use \citep{glukhov2023llm}.